alexei-matveev/gtypist/lessons/cs.typ

 *:_D_R_L9
 #                                                             ../orig/d.typ:48
-D:i do as i do and the end is not as sad as the one sid had Q:Stisknutím Y mù¾ete pokraèovat, N bude cvièení opakovat, F12 - konec.
+D:i do as i do and the end is not as sad as the one sid had Q:StisknutÃ­m Y mÅ¯Å¾ete pokraÄovat, N bude cviÄenÃ­ opakovat, F12 - konec.
 N:_D_R_L9

 G:_D_E_D1